Code Templates

 Orchestrion code templates are rendered using the Go standard library text/template module.
 Refer to the module’s documentation to learn about the general syntax of these template values.

-In addition to the template text, Orchestrion code templates allow for two additional configuration objects: imports and links.
+In addition to the template text, Orchestrion code templates allow for an additional imports configuration objects as well as an optional lang value.

 Imports